Our predictions for the year’s 12 biggest interior style crazes

-It used to be that we’d transform our home office into a spare bedroom or kid’s workspace in a pinch if we needed too.
+It used to be that we’d transform our home office into a spare bedroom or kid’s workspace in a pinch if we needed to.
 Now, the trend is to convert those rooms, and many others, into permanent multifunctional spaces.

 Why?
 Our lifestyles have changed.

 Since the start of the pandemic, we’re spending more of our work and leisure time at home.
 Before 2020, we used to leave our office at lunch to go to the gym or to a restaurant.
-Pre-pandemic, we don’t need to go anywhere—everything we need is already where we are!
+Pre-pandemic, we didn’t need to go anywhere—everything we need is already where we are!

 How can a custom home buyer integrate multiple uses into a single room?
 We offer suggestions next.